Archive-Puma/Elliot/README.md

 GOOS=windows GOARCH=amd64 go build -o elliot.exe main.go
 ```

-You can automate the compilation process using the script found inside the **scripts** folder called `x-build`.
-It supports the following os/arch:

 | Supported x32 | Supported x64 |
 | --- | --- |